top of page

 "Voices"

-Anne Boleyn is the unapologetically sharp-tongued and self-determined second wife of Henry VIII grappling with the impending threat of arrest on the eve of her downfall.
-In the haunting song "Voices," Anne is consumed by a whirlwind of fear and doubt, torn between the chilling warnings of danger and the pervasive societal gaslighting which causes her to doubt herself.
+Anne Boleyn is the unapologetically sharp-tongued and self-determined second wife of Henry VIII fighting with the impending threat of arrest on the eve of her downfall.
+In the haunting song "Voices," Anne is consumed by fear and panic, torn between her inner warnings of danger and the societal gaslighting which causes her to doubt herself.

 "They Say I'm a Witch"

-Agnes Waterhouse is a widow living on the edge of town, caught in the tumult of witch trials in 16th-century England and facing accusations that threaten both her life and her daughter's.
-The song "They Say I'm a Witch" unfolds as Agnes vehemently denies the charges against her, grappling with the injustice and hysteria gripping her community, and gradually realizing that, amidst the chaos, she in fact does possesses powers that transcend the ordinary realm
+Agnes Waterhouse is a widow living on the edge of town accused of witchcraft during trials of 16th-century England with facing accusations that threaten both her life and her daughter's.
+In the song "They Say I'm a Witch," Agnes vehemently denies the charges against her, confronting the injustice and hysteria gripping the town, and gradually realizing that, amidst the chaos, she in fact does possesses powers that transcend the ordinary realm

 "If I Had a Daughter"

-Marilyn Monroe is portrayed as an iconic yet vulnerable figure navigating the complexities of fame and personal longing.
-In the heartfelt song "If I Had a Daughter," Marilyn reflects on the wisdom she would impart to a hypothetical daughter, imagining moments of guidance and intimacy that she yearned for but never experienced.
-Her character in the musical offers a glimpse into the poignant complexities of a woman who longed to impart lessons of life and love, yet found herself perpetually misunderstood and adrift.
+Marilyn Monroe is portrayed near the end of her life as she makes peace with who she is versus who the public wants her to be.
+In the her song "If I Had a Daughter," Marilyn reflects on the wisdom she would impart to a hypothetical daughter, imagining moments of guidance and intimacy that she yearned for but never experienced.
+Her character in the musical offers a glimpse into the complexities of a woman who longed to impart lessons of life and love, yet found herself perpetually misunderstood and branded a just "dumb blonde."

 "Where the Mind Is"

-Mary Magdalene emerges as a steadfast and spiritually attuned character, defiant in the face of skepticism and judgment from her peers.
-In the song "Where the Mind Is," Mary confidently asserts her truth, disregarding the doubt and potential slander from the other apostles regarding her special teachings from Jesus.
+Mary Magdalene is a steadfast and spiritually attuned character, defiant in the face of skepticism and judgment from the other disciples.
+In the song "Where the Mind Is," Mary asserts her truth, disregarding the doubt and potential slander from the other apostles regarding her special teachings from Jesus.
 The song becomes a testament to Mary's ability to rise above societal expectations and stand firm in her beliefs.